Myles Pillage

+He was a Junior Under-Officer at Royal Military Academy Sandhurst.

 Career

 He participated at the 2018 World Modern Pentathlon Championships held in Mexico City, winning a team silver medal together with Jamie Cooke and Joe Choong.
 He finished 34th and the score was enough to secure a silver when combined with the 1st of Cooke and 9th of Choong.

 In 2019, at the European Championships, Pillage won gold with Kerenza Bryson in the mixed relay, and another gold with Oliver Murray in the men's relay.

 Pillage was selected to represent Great Britain at the 2024 Summer Olympics in Paris but withdrew due to a calf injury.

+Pillage completed the Royal Artillery Troop Commanders Course 238 on the 17th April 2025.
+He started his first job at 7 Para RHA.